Myth: Bed Rest Is Usually the Best Cure for Pain

 For many people, chronic pain is intertwined with depression -- as well as anxiety and other psychological conditions.

-"There's a very complex relationship between pain and depression," says Cohen.
+"There's a very complex relationship between pain and depression," Cohen says.
 "Pain can be a symptom of depression, and depression can certainly worsen the diagnosis of pain."
 It's a cruel combination.
 Often, it's impossible to tell where one cause ends and the other starts.

 Of course, some people with chronic pain don't like this idea.
 They feel that accepting a psychological connection to pain implies that they're making it up, that their pain is "all in their heads."
 But that's not the case at all.